Cruel/freeshop-site/pages/get-started.md

 ## Initial Setup

 1. Launching freeShop for first time will create all necessary files and directories on the SD card.
 It will inform you that no [keys are found. <span class="glyphicon glyphicon-picture" aria-hidden="true"></span>](/img/screenshots/1.png){: data-featherlight=""}
 2. You need a title key file (commonly named **encTitleKeys.bin**).
-You can dump the keys of installed tickets on a 3DS console using the following steps:
+To generate this file yourself, you can dump the keys of installed tickets on a 3DS console using the following steps:
     1. Boot up Decrypt9.
     2. Go to "Ticket/Titlekey Options"
     3. Go to "Titlekey Dump" (either SysNAND or EmuNAND, whichever you use)